American Pit Bull Terrier vs Plott Hound: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Pit Bull Terrier has a typical lifespan of 12-16 years, while Plott Hound lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-American Pit Bull Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Plott Hound faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+American Pit Bull Terrier is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Plott Hound faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Total predisposition counts are similar, but the specific diseases and their management requirements differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health